Invitation to the Game: Plot summary

-After a year of such training, The Game session abruptly changes; they have a different initial experience.
-And although they are placed in the same world, it feels different.
-They discover that they are not awakened if they are in danger of hurting themselves.
-At first, they think that this means they have progressed to a new, higher level of The Game – but start to realize that they are never going to "wake up" and that they are in their new home forever.
-Next, they believe that they have been sent to another country – but they recognize that this cannot be true when they realize they have never seen the moon, which is visible from everywhere on Earth.
+After a year of training, The Game session abruptly changes and they find themselves with a different initial experience, although they are placed in the same world.
+They discover that they are not awakened when they are in danger of hurting themselves.
+At first, they think this means they have progressed to a new, higher level of The Game – but then start to realize that they are never going to "wake up" and they are to stay in their new home forever.
+Next, they believe they have been sent to another country – but recognize that this cannot be true when they realize the moon wasn't visible.
 They stay up at night to look at the stars, whose position in the sky makes them discover that they are in a totally different part of the galaxy.
-This planet is very different from Earth – colorful, fresh, underwhelming, quiet, healthy, and more.
-This is a new opportunity to create a world without problems that have destroyed the old: health problems, political problems, pollution, rampant unemployment and most of all, the Robots.
-The robots had taken over almost every job that had originally been performed by humans, creating the unemployment quicksand problem the government couldn't stop.
+This planet is very different from Earth – colorful, fresh, and quiet.
+This is a new opportunity to create a world without the problems that have destroyed the old: health, political trouble, pollution, unemployment and most of all, the Robots.
+The Robots had taken over almost every job that had originally been performed by humans, creating a lack of employment that the government wasn't able to stop.

 They come to realize that The Game was a kind of training program meant to prepare their group, and others like them, for an off-world colonizing project – a project designed to halt the massive overpopulation their world is suffering.
 The different start of this phase of The Game, which they thought was a new level, was in fact their transportation to the new world, where they have been left forever.
 Lisse starts to remember them landing in an egg-like structure.
 They retrace their steps and rediscover the landing site – this confirms that they have been transported, and that their memories had been tampered with.
 Eventually, they christen the new world "Prize" – ironically at first – as their new life there is what they have won in The Game.

 It is hinted that part of the reason such a group of people were unemployable out of school was to help in the colonization of other worlds, since each seed group would need a variety of talents.
 Indeed, an early portion of the book reinforces this supposition, as it explains that the prestigious school from which Lisse and her friends graduated once had a 90% job-placement rate, which is now a mere 10% – possibly suggesting that the most qualified graduates are being placed within the Game system rather than the workforce.